Bypass navigation bar

 Blog Posts About Commercial Music

 Cedar Valley offered the first commercial music and audio engineering program in Texas when the college opened in 1977.
-The plan was to prepare students to work in the music industry in two years.
-Students would focus on developing musicianship as well as technical skills.
+The goal was to prepare students to work in the music industry in two years through developing musicianship as well as technical skills.

-Four studios are available.
-They are used for instruction, lab work and various stages of a recording project.
+Four studios are available for instruction, lab work and various stages of a recording project.
 All have Mac Pro Dual Quad Core computers and industry standard Avid Pro Tools recording and editing software.
 See more about the equipment in our Recording Technology studios and labs.

 In our studios, students can: